TheEternalComrade/The-Prince-Keeb/README.md

 # The Prince Keeb
 A 54-key, low-profile, split keyboard.

-My main goal when designing The Prince Keeb were for it to be as comfortable to type on as possible.
+My main goal when designing The Prince Keeb was for it to be as comfortable to type on as possible.

 That meant it needed to be low profile, have a thin case, and make use of layers as opposed more keys.